loneknightpy/idba/README.md

 $ bin/idba
 ```

-IDBA series assemblers accept fasta format reads.
-Fastq format reads can be converted by
+IDBA series assemblers accept FASTA format reads.
+FASTQ format reads can be converted by
-fq2fa program in the packcage.
+fq2fa program in the package.
 ```
 $ bin/fq2fa read.fq read.fa
 ```

-IDBA-UD IDBA-Hybrid and IDBA-Tran require paired-end reads stored in single FastA file and a pair of
+IDBA-UD, IDBA-Hybrid and IDBA-Tran require paired-end reads stored in the same FASTA file.
+A pair of
-reads is in consecutive two lines.
+reads should be in two consecutive lines.
 If not, please use fq2fa to merge two
-FastQ read files to single file.
+FASTQ read files to single file.
 ```
 $ bin/fq2fa --merge --filter read_1.fq read_2.fq read.fa
 ```
-or convert a FastQ read file to FastA file.
+or convert a FASTQ read file to FASTA file.
 ```
 $ bin/fq2fa --paired --filter read.fq read.fa
 ```

-The this tools assume the paired-end reads are in order (->, <-).
-If your data is in order (<-, ->),
+This tool assumes that the paired-end reads are in order (->, <-).
+If your data is in reverse order (<-, ->),
 please convert it by yourself.

 ## IDBA on Docker
 A docker image was built for IDBA.
-Please use the follow command to run IDBA-UD on Docker (Assuming
+Please use the following command to run IDBA-UD on Docker (assuming
-the input read file is in current directory). **If you are using Mac os and see bus error, please try
+the input read file is in the current directory). **If you are using Mac OS and see bus error, please try
 this image.**
 ```
 $ docker run -v `pwd`:/data -w /data loneknightpy/idba idba_ud  -r read.fa -o output